Best Left-Handed ARs: Parts & Complete Rifles

 But we want to highlight some that are specifically great and also ambidextrous and therefore leftie-friendly.

-7. BCM Gunfighter Ambi Charging Handle
+6. BCM Gunfighter Ambi Charging Handle

-Bravo Company Machine is one of our favorite brands here at PPT, and their Gunfighter Ambi Charging Handle is a good indication of why.
+Bravo Company Machine is one of our favorite brands here at PPT, and their Gunfighter Charging Handle is a good indication of why.

-These handles are well machined, with large, easy to disengage latches that work well with or without gloves — really the most important thing you can ask for in a charging handle.
+These handles are well machined, with large, easy-to-disengage latches that work well with or without gloves -- really the most important thing you can ask for in a charging handle.

-They’re also available in a variety of finish options so you can get exactly what you want to match your build.
+They’re also available in a variety of finish options, so you can get exactly what you want to match your build.

-8. Radian Raptor AR-15 Charging Handle
+7. Radian Raptor AR-15 Charging Handle

 You probably already knew the Radian Raptor was going to be here, but just in case you didn’t, let’s talk about it anyway.